How to Own Your Dream Property in Cyprus

 - The Acquisition of Immovable Property (Aliens) Law, Cap.
 109 deals with the aforementioned limitation on non-EU citizens for buying real estate in Cyprus.
 Since 2009 all EU citizens have the same rights as Cypriots in this matter.

 - The Compulsory Acquisition of Property Law of 1962, deals with the acquisition of immovable property by the Cypriot government in public interest.
 This applies equally to both Cypriots and non-citizens.
-The acquisitioned property which is not put to use in 3 years must be returned.
+The acquisitioned property which is not put into use in 3 years must be returned.
 There is also provision for reasonable compensation which is free from capital gains tax.

 - The Immovable Property (Transfer and Mortgage) Law of 1965.